 - In a large bowl, combine the flour, sugar, baking powder and salt.
 In another bowl, whisk the water, oil, egg yolks and melted chocolate.
 Add to dry ingredients; beat until well blended.
 In another bowl, beat egg whites and cream of tartar until stiff peaks form; fold into batter.

 - Pour into prepared pans.
-Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 Carefully remove waxed paper.

 - In a large saucepan, combine filling ingredients.
 Cook and stir over medium heat until mixture comes to a boil.
 Chill for 2 hours or until filling reaches spreading consistency, stirring occasionally.
 Beat with a mixer until fluffy.